-Texas Tech’s Tortilla Throwing Tradition
+How Texas Tech's Tortilla Throwing Tradition Began

 Back in 1989, the concession stands at Jones AT&T Stadium offered 44 oz. soda drinks.
 That's a big enough cup for a small child to fit in, and a big enough lid to frisbee onto the field.
 That's exactly what students did.

 Thousands of lids rained onto the field in spectacular fashion.
 By the next game, the lids were mysteriously absent.
 Students weren't going to let the fun stop after experiencing the euphoria that is throwing a lid.
 No, they needed another plan.
 They thought of another round, cheap device that could be a worthy substitute.

 The tortilla tossing tradition was born the next week.

 Ever since, Texas Tech fans have been smuggling tortillas into games to throw after the opening kickoff.
 They even figured out that cutting a hole in the middle make them fly farther.
 Seeing the Lubbock sky filled with flying tortillas is a special sight.
 It's like watching the grand finale of a fireworks show.

 The tradition peaked throughout the '90s and into the 2000s.
 By 2001, a rule was instituted to penalize the Red Raider football team 15 yards if any tortillas were thrown.
 It was reduced to five yards the next year.
 As if that would stop fans from the cherished tradition.

 Technically, Jones AT&T Stadium prohibits outside food, going as far as searching boots and purses for tortillas, but TTU fans have found creative ways to keep the tradition alive.
 It even makes its way to the hardwood and other sporting events.